Introducing the DataRobot Use Case Value Tracker

 Get Started with Use Case Value Tracker Today

 The Use Case Value Tracker is included with your DataRobot license.
-We’ve included videos in the DataRobot Community to show you the feature in more detail and to help you build your first use case.
+We’ve included a detailed process in the DataRobot Community to explain the feature in more detail and to help you build your first use case.
 Use Case Value Tracker is generally available today.